menu icon

 Pair With These Recipes

-There are so many amazing pairings including Southern Fried Chicken, Fried Green Tomatoes, Southern Macaroni Salad, and Chicken Caesar Pasta Salad.
+There are so many amazing pairings including Fried Chicken, Fried Green Tomatoes, Southern Macaroni Salad, and Chicken Caesar Pasta Salad.

 Large Dutch oven filled with Southern-style spaghetti, with a wooden spoon resting in the rich meat sauce.